fangq/mcxcl/README.md

 Notable features ported to MCX-CL include

 * multi-source support (introduced to MCX in v2024.2)
-* "hyperboloid" and "ring" source times (introduced in Oct 2021 and Sep 2023, respectively)
+* "hyperboloid" and "ring" source types and demo (introduced in Oct 2021 and Sep 2023, respectively)
 * Russian roulette support (introduced in v2017.3, but never ported to mcxcl)
+* support multi-source replay (fangq/mcx#250)

 As of v2025.9, MCX-CL contains nearly all features in MCX except the following
 * SVMC (MCX v2021.2)